ECS-179-Game-Project/Space-Chase-Game/ProjectDocument.md

 ### Input Devices

-This was implemented with the assistance of Karim Shami (Movement and Physics).
-He created a player controls script where each player had their own dedicated control list and inputs.
+This was implemented with the assistance of Karim.
+He created a player [controls script](https://github.com/ECS-179-Game-Project/Space-Chase-Game/blob/7572aeca99ce3adfedc336fae82fce82ea16661b/space-chase/scripts/player_controls.gd#L1) where each player had their own dedicated control list and inputs.
 Also in the input map settings you could add different devices.
 This allowed it the game differentiate between two controllers.
 As for keyboard the player 1 was WASD was used while having F as grab and G being the dash.
 While player 2 used the arrow keys or IJKL if they didn't have arrow keys Comma was used for the grab, period was the dash and slash was for space